makersacademy/takeaway-challenge/README.md

 Setup
 -----
-* Clone this repo to your local machine
+- Clone this repo to your local machine
-* Run the command 'bundle' in the project directory to ensure you have all the gems
+- Run the command 'bundle' in the project directory to ensure you have all the gems
+- Set Twilio environment variables.
+You need a [Twilio account](https://www.twilio.com/try-twilio)), then:
+  - Create `.env` file in the root directory of your clone
+  - Add the following in the `.env` file:

+    - TWILIO_NUM="[Insert your Twilio details]"
+    - TWILIO_TOKEN="[Insert your Twilio details]"
+    - TWILIO_SID="[Insert your Twilio details]"
+    - MOB_NUM="[Insert your own]"
+    > Make sure MOB_NUM is the verified phone number you can send TO if you have a trial Twilio account

 * `irb -r './lib/restaurant.rb'`
 * `2.6.5 :001 > kfc = Restaurant.new`
  `=> #<Restaurant:0x00007fe984874888>`